ethan-frost-xyz/tbpn-size-gong-analysis/README.md

 # TBPN Gong Analysis

-TBPN Gong Analysis is a reproducible machine learning pipeline for detecting gong strikes in TBPN episodes.
+TBPN Gong Analysis is a reproducible ML pipeline with TensorFlow for detecting gong strikes in TBPN episodes.
 The system downloads or reuses cached video and audio, runs a YAMNet-based classifier augmented with a trained Random Forest, verifies detections through saved artifacts, and exports structured datasets and charts for downstream analysis.

 ## Workflow
 1. Acquire source media from curated YouTube playlists using `yt-dlp`, storing raw downloads plus preprocessed 16 kHz mono WAV files in the local cache.